crispab/codekvast/README.md

     Tentative Road-map:

-    1. Make it possible to analyze unexploded WAR and EAR archives.
     1. Add a mechanism for pruning the local database once data has been delivered to the warehouse.
     1. Add a mechanism for receiving collected data from the collectors using TCP sockets.
     1. Add other mechanisms than scp for delivering data to the central warehouse.
+    1. Make it possible to run as a Docker container.
+    1. Make it possible to analyze unexploded WAR and EAR archives.
     1. Add devops stuff. (ping, health checks, JMX, metrics, ...)

+*NOTE:* the collector and the daemon communicates via the local file system.
+This means that Codekvast for the moment is unusable in e.g., Heroku and
+Google App Engine.

 * The Codekvast Warehouse is **very** rudimentary.
 It aggregates and persists data alright, but the user interface is absent.
 (For the moment the only functionality offered is a REST API for getting information about a method).

     Tentative road-map:

+     1. Add a REST API.
      1. Add a web UI.
-     1. Add a REST API.
      1. Add a mechanism for informing daemons that they safely can prune data.
      1. Add more mechanisms for receiving data from daemons (currently supported: zip files, optionally pushed by scp).

-*NOTE:* the collector and the daemon communicates via the local file system.
-This means that Codekvast for the moment is unusable in e.g., Heroku and
-Google App Engine.

 ## How To Kick The Tyres